10 Great Places to Eat in Venice

 Which means getting away from the stunningly beautiful Canale Grande.
-By all means, a coffee or dring on one of the grand hotel terraces is a wonderful thing.
+By all means, a coffee or drink on one of the grand hotel terraces is a wonderful thing.
 The beautiful Hotel Bauer Palazzo with its terrace and gondola station offers great views on the lower Canale Grande.
-Actually, I recommend the Terrace of the Gritti Palace a few buildings up.
-At least they have the decency to publish their menu and prices online so you don’t need to balk at the 7Euro Espresso once you’re there.
+I used to recommend the Terrace of the Gritti Palace a few buildings up.
+They publish their menu and prices online so you don’t need to balk at the 7Euro Espresso once you’re there.
 And I thought the 42Euro Afternoon Tea is quite reasonable given the grandeur.
 I have been there for drinks on a previous trip and it was worth every cent.
 However… at some point I saw a service charge pop up on one of the menus but currently it’s nowhere to be seen – proceed with caution.

 But that’s not what this post is about.
 It is about great places to eat that offer excellent value for money.